Mayank7175/DataS/Readme.md

-This is a Data scince notebook platfor for various ML models and Visualisation of data
+This is a Data scince notebook platform for various ML models and Visualisation of data